FNklazo/FNklazo/README.md

-Highschool Senior, somewhat aspiring programmer.
+Highschool Senior, something of an aspiring programmer.

 Plan to take this far more seriously when I've graduated and have time.